|

 I saw him in

 Splice—He was okay.
-His wardrobe kept me laughing, but that's not
+His wardrobe kept me laughing, but that's

-him to ruin it for me (see my
+want him to ruin it for me (see my

 Anti-Scrawny Rant

 below).
 I sure hope he's up to it.
+I'm thinking either

 will be the last man standing.
 Danny Trejo is awesome!
 Wondering how